 Your Directors are pleased to recommend for approval of the Members, a Final Dividend of Rs.
-10/- per share (i.e., 100%), on an Equity Share of Rs.
-10/- each, for the financial year ended 31 December 2020, taking the total dividend to Rs.
-15 per share (i.e., 150%) (previous year Rs.
+25/- per share (i.e., 250%), on an Equity Share of Rs.
+10/- each, for the financial year ended 31 December 2021. (previous year Rs.
 15 per share i.e., 150%).
+The dividend is subject to approval of members at the ensuing AGM and shall be subject to deduction of income tax at source.
+The dividend recommended is in accordance with the Company's Dividend Distribution Policy.

-The Company paid out the total dividend for the financial year ended 31 December 2020, which aggregated to Rs.
-319.32 Lakhs, as compared to Rs.
-1924.85 Lakhs inclusive of dividend distribution tax, paid in the year 2019.
+The Company paid out the total dividend which aggregated to Rs.
+638.65 Lakhs during the financial year ended 31 December 2021, as compared to Rs.
+319.32 Lakhs paid during the financial year ended 31 December 2020.